 In our recent blog “A Seat at the Table” we speculated how US actions under Donald Trump would impact the international infrastructure under the United Nations Framework Convention on Climate Change (UNFCCC).

-In his last days in office, President Obama approved payment of $500 million to the UN Green Climate Fund (GCF) established to help developing countries reduce greenhouse gas emissions and adapt to climate change.
+In his last days in office, President Obama approved payment of $500 million to the UN Green Climate Fund (GCF) that was established to help developing countries reduce greenhouse gas emissions and adapt to climate change.
 This payment is the first installment of $3 billion pledged by the US in 2015.

-In announcing the payment, a State Department spokesman referred to the GCF as a channel of billions of dollars in public and private investment in countries dealing not only with the challenges of climate change but the immense economic opportunities that are embedded in the transition to a lower carbon economy.”
+In announcing the payment, a State Department spokesman referred to the GCF as a channel of billions of dollars in public and private investment in countries dealing not only with the challenges of climate change but the immense economic opportunities that are embedded in a transition to a lower carbon economy.”

 In his presidential campaign Trump promised to cancel future payments to the GCF, a promise that had the full support of Republicans, who now control the US Congress.
 Given Trump’s scepticism about climate change, he will give consideration to recovering the money paid to the GCF on Obama’s authority!